ricardocanelas/wordpress-starter-kit/README.md

 * Install [VirtualBox](https://www.virtualbox.org/)

-* Install vagrant using the installation instructions in the [Getting Started document](https://www.vagrantup.com/docs/getting-started/)
+* Install Vagrant using the installation instructions in the [Getting Started document](https://www.vagrantup.com/docs/getting-started/)

+* Install vagrant-triggers plugin <br/>`vagrant plugin install vagrant-triggers`

 * Clone this repository and cd into it